-2018: A Retail Revival
+A Retail Revival: Updated

-Advanced technologies that keep track of what a customer is engaging with, what they purchase and their interactions with your brand.
+Advanced technologies keep track of what a customer is engaging with, what they purchase and their interactions with your brand.
 This will help retailers understand precisely what it is that their customers desire, and give it to them through utilising predictive technology.

-Retailers are now realising that improving their in-store experience with their own mobile initiatives is essential if they want to be considered as top of the scale.
-For example, British chain, M&S, are now showcasing ‘browse and order hubs’ that allow shoppers to browse the store catalogue or scan barcodes to explore product information.
+Retailers are realising that improving their in-store experience with their own mobile initiatives is essential if they want to be considered as top of the scale.
+For example, British chain, M&S are showcasing ‘browse and order hubs’ that allow shoppers to browse the store catalogue or scan barcodes to explore product information.
 Customers have the opportunity to order on the device and collect at a later date or have the product delivered to their home.
 They even have card payment machines so you can purchase there and then!

 Involving the option to access information through a mobile in-store experience will encourage user engagement and also bring another level of personalisation to the table.